McDowell High School (North Carolina): Athletics

-McDowell is a member of the North Carolina High School Athletic Association (NCHSAA).
-The school's sports teams are known as the Titans.
+McDowell is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 7A school.
+The school is a part of the Northwestern 6A/7A Conference.
+McDowell's sports teams are known as the Titans, with the school colors being royal blue, silver, and scarlet.

 McDowell has had success in both men's and women's basketball.
 In 1976, the men's basketball team finished as the North Carolina 4A state runner-up.
-The women's basketball team were the North Carolina 4A state champions in 1991, and finished as the 4A state runner-up in 1998, 1999 and 2004.
+The women's basketball team were North Carolina 4A state champions in 1991, and finished as the 4A state runner-up in 1998, 1999 and 2004.

-The NCHSAA converted from a 4-tier to an 8-tier system starting in the fall 2025 athletic season.
-McDowell is now classified as a 7A school.